NEWS : Les news du 18 Août 2017

 C'est le 18 septembre que sortira (enfin!) le nouvel album des Espagnols de CANKER (Death Metal).
 Ce dernier aura pour titre Earthquake et sera disponible via Xtreem Music Records.
-Voici le tracklisting :
+Découvrez ci-dessous la lyric video du titre "Earthquake".
+Voici également le tracklisting :

 01. Whale Hunt